OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 * Download FileZilla from their [website](https://filezilla-project.org/ "FileZilla Website").
 * Click the *Download FileZilla Client -  All platforms* icon.
-* After downloading and opening FileZilla, your window should look like the one below.
+* After downloading and opening FileZilla, your window looks like the following image:

 ![FileZilla](img/filezilla.png "FileZilla")